rogall-e/DSSG-Data-Engineering-Workshop/README.md

 For this workshop we prepared a documentation page that will guide us through the different modules and exercises.
 You can find it [here](https://rogall-e.github.io/DSSG-Data-Engineering-Workshop/).

-## What to expect
-We are going to build a simple data pipeline that extracts data from a public API, stores it in a database, and makes it available for analysis.
-We will use a variety of tools to achieve this goal and we will discuss the advantages and disadvantages of each approach.
-The workshop will be a mix of presentations and hands-on exercises.

-- Writing SQL queries
-- Hearing some technical jargon like API, ETL, ELT, Data Warehouse, Data Lake, etc. We will explain what all of these terms mean.
-- Moving Data from A to B

-## What not to expect
-- Buildig a production-ready data pipeline.
-- Interacting with all the bells and whistles of the tools we will use.
-We will focus on the core functionality.
-- Lots to time to discuss the pros and cons of each tool.
-We will provide some first impressions and resources for further learning.

 ## Timetable
 | Session                                              | Time          | Description                                                                                                                   | Tool             |
 |------------------------------------------------------|---------------|-------------------------------------------------------------------------------------------------------------------------------|------------------|